 ELSS stands for Equity-linked Savings Scheme.
-It is a Mutual fund investment schemes or a type of mutual fund that help you save income tax and provide an opportunity to grow money.
+It is a Mutual fund investment scheme or a type of mutual fund that help you save income tax and provide an opportunity to grow money.
 So, it is also known as tax-saving funds.
 It mainly invests in equities (shares) of the companies listed in the stock exchanges to generate market-linked returns.

-According to the Income Tax Act, under section 80c, the taxpayers who invest up to INR 1.5 lakh in particular securities can claim it as a deduction from their taxable income.
+According to the Income Tax Act, under section 80c, taxpayers who invest up to INR 1.5 lakh in particular securities can claim it as a deduction from their taxable income.
 ELSS is one such security, and other securities include PPF, postal savings like NSC, tax-saving FDs, NPS, etc.

 Features of ELSS Mutual Funds:

 Some of the major features of the ELSS fund are as follows:

 What tax advantages are provided by ELSS funds?

 In accordance with the rules of Section 80C of the Income Tax Act of 1961, ELSS mutual funds offer tax deductions of up to Rs 1,50,000 each year.
 You can save paying up to Rs 46,800 in taxes as a result.
 However, keep in mind that your investments are locked in for three years starting from the investment date.

 What aspects need to be taken into account before investing in ELSS?

 While deciding whether to invest in an ELSS mutual fund, the following aspects must be taken into account: